Lasik Success Rates Are High, but Be Aware of Risks

-About 700,000 Lasik procedures are performed annually in the U.S. at an average cost of $2,000 per eye.
-The elective surgery, not typically covered by insurance, is used to correct nearsightedness, farsightedness and astigmatism, a visual defect resulting in blurred vision.
+About 600,000 Lasik procedures are performed annually in the U.S., according to the FDA.
+The elective surgery — which clinicians say costs an average of $2,000 per eye, not typically covered by insurance — is used to correct nearsightedness, farsightedness and astigmatism, a visual defect resulting in blurred vision.

 The industry boasts a success rate in the high 90 percent range, but not everyone is happy with Lasik.